Patterns of Geodesics, Shearing, and Anosov Representations of the Modular Group: Recognizing the Representations

 Let $(\Pi_n,p_n)$ be the prism pair associated to $q_n$.
 Let $\eta(\Pi_n,p_n)$ be the invariant computed in \S \ref{axis}.
 The Properness Theorem tells us that if we have $\eta(\Pi_n,p_n) \to \infty$ then we also have $\nu(\Pi_n,p_n) \to \infty$.
 But this latter quantity is the distance in $X$ from $p_n$, the fixed point of the element $\rho_n(\sigma_2)$, to the geodesic fixed by the element $\rho_n(\sigma_3)$.
 Here we are setting $\rho_n=\rho(\Pi_n,p_n)$.
 If this distance tends to $\infty$ then our representations exit every compact subset of $\cal R$.
 We conclude that $\{\eta(\Pi_n,p_n)\}$ remains uniformly bounded.

 We want to see that in this case we also have $\nu(\Pi_n,p_n) \to \infty$.
 Since $\{q_n\}$ is exiting every compact subset of $\R^2 \times [0,\infty)$ it means that the first two coordinates of $q_n$ are exiting every compact subset of $\R^2$.
 The corresponding Pappus modular groups are exiting every compact subset of $\cal P$.
 Since there is a uniform bound between $p_n$ and the point on the inflection line contained in the same medial geodesic, it suffices to prove our result when $\rho(\Pi_n,p_n)$ is a Pappus representation.

-Let $M_n=M(x_n,y_n)$ be the initial marked box.
-Without loss of generality we can assume that $x_n \to 0$.
-One can easily check either geometrically or by computing that the diameter of the marked box $bt^3(M_n)$ tends to $0$ in this case.
-Figure 6.3 shows the box we have in mind.
-Here we are showing all the boxes we get by applying words of length $4$ in $\{t,b\}$.

-There is a loxodromic projective transformation $T_n$ that maps $M_n$ to $bt^3(M_n)$.
-The diameter condition forces one of the eigenvalues of $T_n$ to tend to $0$ and another one to tend to $\infty$.
-This would be impossible if $\rho_n$ remained in a compact subset of $\cal R$. \endproof

-Because $f$ is a proper map, the image $f(\R^2 \times \{0\}$ separates $\R^3-O$ into two components.
-This is a consequence of the Jordan Separation Theorem.
-Also because $f$ is proper, $f(\R^2 \times [0,\infty))$ contains every point of one of these components.
-Since one of the open components is homeomorphic to $\R^3-\{0\}$ and the other is homeomorphic to $\R^3$ we see that $f(\R^2 \times [0,\infty))$ contains the component homeomorphic to $\R^3$.

-Going back to our original maps, we have just shown that the image $\rho(\cal P)$ separates $\cal R$ into two open components, and that $\rho({\cal B\/}-{\cal P\/})$ is one of these components.
-Given the work in \S \ref{elliptic} we can say more: The surface $\rho(\cal P)$ is smoothly embedded except perhaps at one point.
-Also, very near $\cal P$, the other component of ${\cal R\/}-{\cal P\/}$ consists of representations where the element $g^2$ is elliptic.

-Recall that ${\cal DFR\/}$ is the subset of $\cal R$ consisting of discrete faithful representations.
-Once we know that ${\cal B\/} \subset {\cal DFR\/}$, we can conclude that ${\cal B\/}$ is precisely a component of ${\cal DFR\/}$.
-The reason: Because we can only exit $\cal R$ through $\cal P$, and as soon we we exit we reach representations having $g^2$ elliptic.
-If $g^2$ has finite order the representation is not faithful and if $g^2$ has infinite order the representation is not discrete.

-All we need to show is that ${\cal B\/}_+ \subset {\cal DFR\/}$.
-We will do this in the next chapter by recalling, and then improving, the construction in [{\bf BLV\/}].
+We proved this result already in [{\bf S2\/}, \S 4]. \endproof